verstka/verstka.io/README.md

 `secret` - the key issued when connecting to the Verstka SaaS API

 Images of the article are available at `download_url` (returns a list) and` download_url` / `name` (returns a file), where `name` is the name of the file to download.
+You can store images in any folder on your website, but please keep original name of the file.

 ## Use your own fonts